Optimal Thermalization under Indefinite Causal Order with Identical and Asymmetric Baths: Indefinite causal order with different baths

 Analytic optimization of Eq.~\eqref{beta-f-two-different-thermal-channels} with respect to \((\Theta,\Phi)\) is challenging in the general asymmetric case.
 We therefore determine the extrema numerically.
 To parametrize the asymmetry, we write \(\beta_{T2}=n\,\beta_{T1}\).
 In all simulations, the system is initially assumed to be in a thermal state at temperature \(T1 \).
 The numerical optimization shows that \(\beta_f\) is maximized at \(\Phi=\phi\) and minimized at \(\Phi=\phi\pm\pi\).
 The optimal measurement angle $\Theta$ as a function of the initial polar angle $\theta$ of the pure control qubit, for the asymmetry parameters $n=0.5,~1.0,~2.0$, is shown in Fig.~\ref{fig:theta_m_vs_theta_c}.
 The dependence of the temperature shift \(\Delta\beta(\Theta,\theta)=\beta_f-\beta_{T1}\) on \((\Theta,\theta)\) at these optimal azimuthal settings is displayed in Fig.~\ref{fig-3:dbeta_vs_theta_m_vs_theta_c}, which presents heat maps of \(\Delta\beta\) for asymmetry parameter \(n=0.5\), \(1.0\), and \(2.0\).
 The upper and lower rows correspond to phase alignment \(\Delta\Phi=\Phi-\phi=0\) and anti-alignment \(\Delta\Phi=\Phi-\phi=\pi\), respectively, while the three columns show different values of \(n\).
 The figure displays the case of a pure control state (\(r=1\)); analogous plots for a mixed control state are provided in the Appendix.

 Figure~\ref{fig-4:extrema_vs_n} summarizes the globally optimized extremal temperatures as a function of the bath-asymmetry parameter $n=\beta_{T2}/\beta_{T1}$.
 For a pure control qubit $(r=1)$, the ICO protocol enables both enhanced cooling $(\beta_f^{\textrm{max}}>\beta_{T1})$ and enhanced heating $(\beta_f^{\textrm{min}}<\beta_{T1})$, with the achievable range growing as the asymmetry between the baths increases.
 This reflects the fact that a larger temperature contrast provides more room for interference between the two causal orders to modify the effective thermal response.
 For mixed control states (dashed curves), the reduced coherence suppresses these deviations, but the overall dependence on $n$ remains similar.
-These trends illustrate how bath asymmetry and control-qubit coherence jointly determine the operational advantage obtainable through indefinite causal order.
+These trends illustrate how bath asymmetry and control-qubit coherence jointly determine the operational advantage obtained in the quantum SWITCH protocol over protocols with a definite causal order.